 Printed output was significantly reduced in 2001 with the rapid expansion of release in electronic form.Back to table of contents

 A complete set of all previous census printed reports is available for public access by arrangement in the library at the Office for National Statistics headquarters in London.
-Census Customer Services can also provide extracts of figures from historic reports on request.
-There is no central list of library holdings of historic Census reports, but the British Library holds a set, and university libraries may also hold the reports.
-Major local reference libraries also often hold historic reports.
+Census Customer Services can also provide extracts of figures from historical reports on request.
+There is no central list of library holdings of historical Census reports, but the British Library holds a set, and university libraries may also hold the reports.
+Major local reference libraries also often hold historical reports.

 The broad picture of population change can be followed from census to census, but as each census has evolved to reflect and keep up with changes in society, direct comparison does not necessarily provide a good source of information about detailed change over time.
 Changes in the questions asked, in the categories used to present results, and in geographical boundaries, mean that each census primarily provides a 'cross sectional' picture of the country at the time.

 Elements of continuity can nevertheless be found, for example the boundaries of local government areas in England did not change substantially between 1981 and 2001, after wholesale reorganisation in 1974.
 Figures of population change were provided in the reports on local areas, but this information was cut back in 2001 reports.